-Now another great feature is that most modern wood burning inserts have is a built-in blower that pulls air in from the bottom or sides of the unit and pushes it over the top of the unit moving the maximum amount of air possible and taking advantage of the stoves radiated heat.
+Now another great feature is that most modern wood burning inserts have a built-in blower that pulls air in from the bottom or sides of the unit and pushes it over the top of the unit moving the maximum amount of air possible and taking advantage of the stove radiated heat.

-When an insert or a free-standing wood-burning stove has a blower I think of it as amplifying the heat or I always say… it really makes a small fire big, or we could say almost doubles it’s heat potential because this also helps distribute the heat to different areas of your home which can drastically lower your heating bill.
+When an insert or a free-standing wood-burning stove has a blower I think of it as amplifying the heat or I always say… it really makes a small fire big, or we could say almost doubles its heat potential because this also helps distribute the heat to different areas of your home which can drastically lower your heating bill.

-The truth is that open fireplaces are not as efficient as a fireplace insert but to be honest, it all comes down to what your expectations are, and you can ask yourself before installing one, Am I planning to heat my house with the unit?
+The truth is that open fireplaces are not as efficient as a wood insert but to be honest, it all comes down to what your expectations are, and you can ask yourself before installing one, Am I planning to heat my house with the unit?